jakeyjake88/party-playlist/resources/design-document.md

 - Songs on playlist should show number of upvotes and who upvoted them.
 - A user list should display, when clicked, shows which songs a user has upvoted and added to the playlist.
 - Admins should have their own page and be able to remove songs and make other invitees admins.
-- Because the playlist can hold a large amount of songs, playlist will display 19 songs at a time.
+- Because the playlist can hold a large amount of songs, playlist will display/be paginated 19 songs at a time.
 - Each party has a playlist, one party will not have multiple playlists
 - Playlist is initially created and populated by the host
-- Song suggestions will initially be randomized
+- Song suggestions will initially be randomized from the song database

 ### 4.2.
 Out of Scope